open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

 - **`version`** (optional) *string*

   This optional field version describes the version of the element.
-  If given, and the name and extra identity of the element is not unique in its context, the  version is implicitly added to the identity attribute set.
+  If given, and the `name` and `extraIdentity` attributes of the element are not unique in the context, **the version is implicitly added to the identity attribute set**.
 The resulting identity must be unique.

 By default, the version of an element in *not* part of the element identity to achieve a stable local element identity across multiple versions